Strong Support

 1

-This study says that muscles grow bigger mainly because the actual working parts inside them (the contractile proteins) get stronger and more numerous—not because they just fill up with water or sugar.
-So the claim that non-working stuff doesn’t really make muscles grow long-term is backed up.
+This study says that muscles grow bigger mainly because the actual working parts inside them (the fibers) get stronger and more numerous, not because they just fill up with water or sugar — so the idea of 'pump' growth lasting long-term is mostly a myth.

 Contradicting (0)